Middleton (horse): Racing career

 Middleton was slow to mature and did not run as a two-year-old.
 In early 1825, however, he performed well in private trial races.

 Despite never having raced in public, he became the leading fancy for The Derby and was the subject of much heavy betting for the race, with Lord Jersey and the Duke of Wellington among the biggest gamblers.

 On the morning of the race, Middleton was the target of a plan by bookmakers to prevent him winning the race.
 A stable lad was bribed to allow the colt to drink several buckets of water, leaving him bloated.
 Edwards responded by giving Middleton a four-mile exercise walk after which he professed himself satisfied with the colt's condition.
 Middleton started at odds of 7/4 against seventeen opponents and won cleverly, from Rufus, with Hogarth third.
 Both Jersey and Wellington reportedly claimed over £1,000 in winning bets.

 In autumn, Middleton was entered in several match races but did not run after either he or his opponent was withdrawn.

 Middleton began to suffer from Navicular Disease which caused chronic lameness.
 It proved impossible to run him again, and he was retired to stud with an unbeaten record.

 Stud career

 Middleton stood as a stallion at the Horse Bazaar, Portman Square, London, where he had little success.
 In 1833, he was sold and exported to Russia.
+Middleton died in 1847.

 Pedigree

+Middleton is inbred 4S x 4D to the stallion Highflyer, meaning that he appears fourth generation on the sire side of his pedigree and fourth generation on the dam side of his pedigree.

+^ Middleton is inbred 5S x 6S x 4D x 5D to the stallion Herod, meaning that he appears fifth (via Highflyer) and sixth generation (via Diomed) on the sire side of his pedigree and fourth and fifth generation (via Highflyer) on the dam side of his pedigree.

+^ Middleton is inbred 5S x 4D to the stallion Eclipse, meaning that he appears fifth generation (via Saltram) on the sire side of his pedigree and fourth generation on the dam side of his pedigree.